vatsjijj/slate/README.md

 # Slate
 Slate is a very minimal build of Universal Blue meant to be a stepping stone to something like Arch or a branched Fedora release.
 It is also meant for enterprises potentially.

+Slate is currently based on version 42 of the [Universal Blue base image](https://github.com/ublue-os/main).

 # Notice
 Slate is **alpha quality** software.
 Do not install this on production machines unless you're able to fix things by yourself or contribute to the project.
 Breaking changes will most definitely occur.